PPBio/PPBio_metadata/README.md

 #### speciesLink
-PPBio and PELD data acessed and dowloaded at 12 Octuber 2022 [search based on "PPBio"](https://specieslink.net/search/)
+PPBio and PELD data acessed and dowloaded at 12 Octuber 2022 [search based on "PPBio" and PELD](https://specieslink.net/search/)

 #### GBIF